telerik/xamarin-forms-docs/nativecontrols/ios/calendar/view-modes.md

 ## Examples

-Sample View Modes example with different TKClanedar ViewModes can be found in our native [Xamarin.iOS Examples/Calendar folder]({%slug developer-focused-examples%}#native-only-examples).
+>tip Sample View Modes example with different TKClanedar ViewModes can be found in our native [Xamarin.iOS Examples/Calendar folder]({%slug developer-focused-examples%}#native-only-examples).

 # See Also